Diagnosability and detectability of multiple faults in nonlinear models: Application

-We have $\phi(0)=(0,X_0(1),X_0(2),0,2)$ in the fault-free situation and $\phi(f)=(X_f(1),X_f(2),X_f(3),X_f(4),2)$ otherwise. \\ These systems will be solved with the QR factorization which does not require any initial guess.\\ System~(\ref{eqsf}) is used the detect the time point $t_d$ at which the multi-fault acts.
+System~(\ref{eqsf}) is used the detect the time point $t_d$ at which the multiple fault acts.
 From the 10 first time points, matrix $A$ and vector $b$ are constructed.
 Then, at each iteration, they are completed in considering one more time and system~(\ref{eqsf}) is solved with this new matrix $A$ and this new vector $b$.
 The estimate of $X_0$ is compared to the nominal value obtained with the real parameter values.
-If their difference in norm 2 is upper than $10^{-3}$, we consider that a multi-fault acts ; in other terms, the fault is algebraically detectable.
-Once the fault detected, System~(\ref{eqaf}) serves to discriminate the multi-fault.
+If their difference in norm 2 is upper than $10^{-3}$, we consider that a multiple fault acts; in other terms, the fault is algebraically detectable.\\

+Once the fault detected, System~(\ref{eqaf}) serves to discriminate the multiple fault.
 At least four time points after the detecting time point $t_d$ are needed since $X_f$ is of dimension 4.
-Remark that the multi-faults can be detected and discriminated only every 0.5 second since the verification of these properties is based on the construction of systems~(\ref{eqaf}) and~(\ref{eqsf}).
-The results are summarized in Table~\ref{tabletemps}.\\
+Remark that the multiple faults can be detected and discriminated only every 0.5 second since the verification of these properties is based on the construction of systems~(\ref{eqaf}) and~(\ref{eqsf}). $ASig$ is then estimated and Table 1 is used to discriminate the multiple fault acting.
+The results are summarized in Table~2.